What Is Animal-Assisted Therapy?

 - Decreasing feelings of hostility both toward oneself and others

-Typically, the two most commonly reported results of AAT include an improved mood and reduced feelings of anxiety.
+Typically, the two most commonly reported results of animal assisted therapy aat include an improved mood and reduced feelings of anxiety.
 About feelings of hostility, AAT may be especially helpful.
-This is because, if the patient feels he or she cannot trust anyone and is therefore openly hostile with anyone who attempts to get too close, the animal can break through this defensive wall and treat the patient in a way that no human was able to before.
+This is because if the patient feels he or she cannot trust anyone and is therefore openly hostile with anyone who attempts to get too close, the animal can break through this defensive wall and treat the patient in a way that no human was able to before.

 Animal-Assisted Therapy Animals Vs. Service Animals

-Animals who participate in animal-assisted therapy programs are not the same as service animals.
-Animal-assisted therapy animals - or, more simply, AAT animals - are specifically trained for the situations in which they will be used.
+Animals who participate in animal-assisted therapy programs, such as therapy dogs, are not the same as service animals.
+Animal-assisted therapy animals - or, more simply, animal assisted therapy aat animals - are specifically trained for the situations in which they will be used.
+They are trained to engage in animal assisted activities to improve a person’s quality of life.

 Finding A Good Animal-Assisted Therapist